inesc-id/dumbo/POWER8TM/README.md

    persistent abort, which may be omitted (possible values: 0, do not retry in htm and resort to the fallback path; 1, decrease by one; 2, divide by two; default value 1)

-Hence, a common usage shall be: "bash build-datastructures.sh p8tm 10 5"
+Hence, a common usage shall be: "bash build-datastructures.sh psi 10 5"